 The research program of the TRR 142 brings together competence and resources from two universities.
 The researchers in Paderborn have a longstanding experience in the fields of nonlinear solid state materials, nanoscale fabrication technologies as well as engineering capabilities and theoretical support in both optoelectronics/ photonics and computational material science.
-This is complemented by the expertise in the field of solid state ultrafast nonlinear spectroscopy and method development in Dortmund.
+This is complemented by the expertise in the field of solid state ultrafast nonlinear spectroscopy and method development in Dortmund sible to explore new materials and new physical concepts, to gain microscopic insights in established materials like LiNbO3, and to design and technologically engineer new systems and devices for future applications.